confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 * You need IBM Cloud API key.
 You can create your own API key at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).

-## Create and test the demo environment on IBM Cloud for peer pod VMs
+## Create and test the demo environment on IBM Cloud for peer pod VMs - Basic Usage

 ### End to end Terraform configuration

 You can create the demo environment for peer pod VMs on IBM Cloud Virtual Private Cloud (VPC) with the Terraform configuration located in [ibmcloud/terraform](./terraform).
 This Terraform configuration will:

-* Set up VPC infrastructure network resources, including the VPC, Subnets and Security groups
+* Set up VPC infrastructure network resources, including the VPC, subnets and security groups
 * Set up VPC infrastructure compute resources, including virtual server instances for the Kubernetes control plane and worker
 * Optionally import a SSH public key to VPC Infrastructure
-* Build and install dependencies on and configure the Kubernetes control plane and worker instances
+* Build and install software package dependencies on the Kubernetes control plane and worker instances
+* Configure the Kubernetes control plane and worker instances
-* Build the peer pod VSI on the Kubernetes worker instance
+* Build the peer pod VM image on the Kubernetes worker instance
 * Set up IBM Cloud Object Storage (COS) resources
-* Push the built peer pod VSI to COS and import it from COS to VPC Infrastructure as a Custom image
+* Push the built peer pod VM image to COS and import it from COS to VPC Infrastructure as a custom image
 * Start the `cloud-api-adaptor` process on the Kubernetes worker instance
 * Create an nginx pod that runs on a peer pod instance on the Kubernetes cluster
 * Test the nginx peer pod